synaptics-synap/synap-python/README.md

 The **SyNAP Python API** provides Python bindings that closely mirror our SyNAP C++ API, enabling seamless integration for inference in Python.
 The Python bindings offer a straightforward yet flexible approach to deep learning workflows, allowing users to incorporate custom pre-processing and post-processing functionalities.

+> [!NOTE]
-> Note: SyNAP Python API serves as the primary interface for low-level access to [SyNAP C++ Framework](https://github.com/synaptics-astra/synap-framework), enabling seamless integration for inference in Python.
+> SyNAP Python API serves as the primary interface for low-level access to [SyNAP C++ Framework](https://github.com/synaptics-astra/synap-framework), enabling seamless integration for inference in Python.

+> [!TIP]
-> Note: For a rapid AI development experience, we recommend using [SynapRT](https://github.com/synaptics-synap/synap-rt), which provides ready-to-use AI pipelines.
+> For a rapid AI development experience, we recommend using [SynapRT](https://github.com/synaptics-synap/synap-rt), which provides ready-to-use AI pipelines.

 ### Available Modules and Classes